delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 ### An Interesting Pattern from R/CareerGuidance:

 I scraped the top 1000 posts of all time (top 1000 posts with highest number of upvotes, or likes, since the inception of the subreddit) and found an interesting pattern:
 2020 dominated the landscape of the top 1000 posts of all time in R/Careerguidance.
-In fact, we have that a whopping $547$ of the posts in the Top 1000 list (so the majority by many standards) were from 2020!
-Only $383$ were from 2019, $67$ were from 2018, and $3$ were from 2017.
+In fact, we have that a whopping *547* of the posts in the Top 1000 list (so the majority by many standards) were from 2020!
+Only *383* were from 2019, *67* were from 2018, and *3* were from 2017.
+2016 saw no share in the Top 1000.

 ![2020 Outperforms in Subreddit](img/fig_1.png)

+This fact is particularly impressive considering that the top 1000 group consists of the top 1000 posts of all time since the inception of the subreddit, which was in *2011*!

 ### Another Intereting Result from R/Jobs:

+Doing the same anal

 ### Was there An Increase In Activity After the Arrival of COVID-19 to the US?